quiqr/quiqr-book/content/docs/03-poppygo-cloud-services/02-pogoforms/_index.md

 # HTML Forms endpoint

 A static website needs an external service for sending forms to e-mail.
-Sites which are published to Quiqr Cloud can use the `Pogoform` service for sending e-mails.
+Sites which are published to Quiqr Cloud can use the `Quiqr Forms` service for sending e-mails.
 The configuration of the form-endpoint is done with a yaml-file.
 And the HTML forms only need a simple action endpoint as configuration.